Central Western Daily

 In gallery one, henceforth to be known as the Alan Sisley gallery, the space has been opened right up (after Alan’s memorial service), for the first time at a major exhibition, with all internal runner walls pushed out, maximising the space to house the survey of John R Walker’s remarkable landscapes: Terroir: Big Land Pictures.

-As Andrew Sayers notes in his introductory essay in the accompanying online catalogue (//issuu.com/utopiaartsydney/docs/orange_catalogue), Walker’s dramatic, almost cinematic landscapes evoke both visceral and cerebral responses from viewers.
+As Andrew Sayers notes in his introductory essay in the accompanying online catalogue (http://issuu.com/utopiaartsydney/docs/orange_catalogue), Walker’s dramatic, almost cinematic landscapes evoke both visceral and cerebral responses from viewers.

 Very few Australian art historians have tackled Australian art in toto.
 In Australian Art (Oxford University Press), Sayers was one of the few brave enough to do so, but he did not refer to Walker in that publication.
 However, in his newly published magnum opus, Australian Art: A History, Professor Sasha Grishin identifies Walker as one of the few artists to interpret potently the landscape vision of Fred Williams.